 Sometime in the 1960s the idea of self-watering pots for African violets became popular.
 I remember seeing plants growing in what was dubbed the “Texas-style pot.”
 This involved using a pot with a section of stocking nylon or other wicking fabric threaded through the drainage hole to transfer water from a shallow tray underneath.
 The plan was to keep the soil at the ideal moisture level without overwatering.
 Modern versions of this still exist in the self-watering containers you may find in garden nurseries.
 Personally, I’ve found that these self-watering pots tend to keep the soil too moist.
 Your results may vary.

 Want to grow something colorful indoors?
 African violets are just the thing.
-You can find plants with an endless variety of flower color.
+You can find plants with an endless variety of flower color (see our African violet photo gallery).
 Buy one today and brighten your office or home.

 If you enjoy herbs and organic gardening, you’ll want to meet Ann McCormick, the Herb ‘n Cowgirl.
 A life-long gardener, she has devoted her time for the last 20 years to writing and speaking about her favorite subject.
 Ann is a feature writer for The Dallas Morning News.
 The Herb ‘n Cowgirl also shares her love of herbs and her gardening techniques as a speaker and media guest.
 She lives in Fort Worth, TX with her husband of 35 years and an assortment of dogs.
 To find out more about the Herb ‘n Cowgirl, visit her at www.herbncowgirl.com.